victorpreuss/victorpreuss.github.io/README.md

 ### vpreuss.xyz

-first commit for my personal website
+My personal website aimed to document stuff about electronics and computers